wmayner/marbl/README.md

     [[0.0, 0.5],
      [0.0, 0.0]]

-The first is the lexicographically least of the two, so it is the normal form of `n`'s TPM.
+The first is the lexicographically-least of the two, so it is the normal form of `n`'s TPM.

 **Note on time complexity:**